taikinman/langrila/README.md

 # Langri-La
-Langrila is a useful tool to use API-based LLM in an easy way.
-This library put emphasis on simple architecture for readability.
+Langrila is an open-source third-party python package that is useful to use API-based LLM in the same interface.
+This package puts emphasis on simple architecture for readability.
+This package is just personal project.

 # Contribution
 ## Coding style